asi-os/asios-legal/ICLA.md

 ---

 ## 3. Copyright License Grant
-You grant KarLex AI a perpetual, worldwide, non-exclusive, royalty-free, sublicensable, irrevocable license to reproduce, create derivatives, display, perform, sublicense, and distribute your Contributions under open-source or proprietary terms compatible with ASIOS™ licensing.
+You grant **KarLex AI, Inc.**, a perpetual, worldwide, non-exclusive, royalty-free, sublicensable, irrevocable license to reproduce, create derivatives, display, perform, sublicense, and distribute your Contributions under open-source or proprietary terms compatible with ASIOS™ licensing.

 ---

 ## 4. Patent License Grant
-You grant KarLex AI a perpetual, worldwide, non-exclusive, royalty-free, irrevocable patent license to make, use, sell, import, and transfer your Contributions and derivatives.
+You grant **KarLex AI, Inc.**, a perpetual, worldwide, non-exclusive, royalty-free, irrevocable patent license to make, use, sell, import, and transfer your Contributions and derivatives.

 ---